NaveedHossain2026/CST8917-Lab1/README.md

 ---
 ## AI Tools Disclosure

-Gemini (Google) was used for assistance with function code modifications, documentation, troubleshooting, and preparation of the video demonstration.
+Gemini (Google) was used to assist with function code modifications, documentation, troubleshooting, and the preparation of the video demonstration.
 All implementation, configuration, and testing were performed and validated by me.

 ---